-Visit Pewsey Vale at any time of the year and experience fishing at Manningford Trout Fishery, riding with Pewsey Vale Riding Centre in Stanton St Bernard and canal trips from Pewsey Wharf.
+Visit Pewsey Vale at any time of the year and experience fishing at Manningford Trout Fishery and canal trips from Pewsey Wharf.
 Immerse yourself in history with charming thatched cottages, quirky local landmarks, Churches dating from Saxon times and nostalgia from the ‘no bones, no stones’ Heritage Centre in Pewsey.

 A warm Wiltshire welcome awaits you from the places to stay, eat, drink and shop found across the Pewsey Vale – most of which are exclusive to the Vale, offering unique products and experiences.